lineafab/archive-coding-imd/README.md

 <a name="1"></a>
 # Artefact - Microfiche/Mother Earth Journal
-105 x 148 mm card made out transparent film.
+105 x 148 mm card made out the transparent film.
 The content has been reduced by 25% from the original source.
 It can be read be reader by a special microfiche/film reader.
-This micro fiches serie contain the journal Mother Earth.
-This journal pay attention to science and literature.
+This microfiches series contain the journal Mother Earth.
+This journal pays attention to science and literature.
 Founded by the anarchist Emma Goldman and Alexander Berkman.
 The journal ran from March 1906 t August 1918.
 Came in various volume and monthly issues.

 <a name="1.1"></a>